ManishKhurmi/hangman116/README.md

 - **REFERENCE SELF VARIABLES CORRECTLY**: Correctly reference `self` variable from the `__init__()` method when defining new methods.
 Initially, I struggled with this syntax, often missing the self parameter (e.g., `check_guess(self)` vs. `check_guess()`).This ensures that variables defined in the `__init__()` method are accessed correctly.

 - **CONSIDER DATA STRUCTURES**: Think about the data structures being used.
 For example, creating the `word_guessed` variable with the `set()` function extracts unique letters in one line of code, which is more efficient than using a separate function.

+- **LEVERAGE EXISTING FUNCTIONS**: Often, there were pre-built functions in Python created by other developers that can were very useful.
+Researching these functions saved time and effort.